gisioraelvis/mercur/DEPLOYMENT.md

 **Quick Start Summary:**

-1. `railway login` → `railway link`
+1. Link project from GitHub for automatic deployments.
-2. Add PostgreSQL database in Railway dashboard
+2. Set up PostgreSQL database in Railway dashboard.
-3. Set environment variables in Railway dashboard
+3. Configure environment variables in Railway dashboard.
-4. `railway up`
+4. `railway login` → `railway link`
+5. Use the various Railway CLI commands to check and manage deployment.
-5. Done!
-Your marketplace is live 🚀
+6. Done! marketplace is live 🚀